isomeric/isomer/docs/source/start/installing.rst

 .. note::
-   You do not need to reinstall if you have installed with setuptools via the hfos repository and used setuptools to install in "develop" mode.
+   You do not need to reinstall if you have installed with setuptools via the Isomer repository and used setuptools to install in "develop" mode.

 Windows & OS X installation notes
 ---------------------------------